wenbinyugroup/prevabs/doc/user/source/contents/guide/shape-point.md

 **Specification**

+Columns
-- Three columns are separated by spaces.
+: Three columns are separated by spaces.

+`label`
-- `label` can be the combination of any letters, numbers and underscores "_".
+: Can be the combination of any letters, numbers and underscores "_".

 ```{note} Note
 Normal points' names can be less meaningful, even identical.